Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 |\_artifacts Location|Use the default value (recommended).|

 3. Click *Next: Review and Create*.
 4. If the validation is successful,  click *Create*.
-When the *Deployment is in progress* window appears, the deployment will begin.
+When the *Deployment is in progress* window appears, the deployment begins.
 Deployments typically take 2-3 hours to complete.

 <a name="PostDeployment"></a>